 By the time I reached college, I realised that there was a wave of feminism, especially because it was an all girl’s college.
 Girls wanted to do everything that boys did and girls were refrained from.
 It was a challenge for them to bag the highest package of campus, dump it, get into a premier MBA college and flaunt it in front of Sharmaji ka beta.
 Most of them were sent to an all girl’s college because ladki ko padhana toh hai but co-ed mein nai.
 Tasks that were normal and routine for me were taken up as a challenge by my batchmates.
 Just to come at par with men!
+Just to prove that daughters are no less.
 So much so, just to beat the man?

 Post-MBA, I thought job life would be different where I would meet ladies who are happily empowered and not running a race.
 I met many superwomen.
 They wore beautiful smiles and dressed perfectly.
 They drove cars, stayed in office till 9 PM, shopped on their own and did everything the society believes empowered women should do.
 But a few months down the line, most of them cracked down over a cup of coffee.
 Some were working because in-laws and hubby considered it prestigious, some because they had to support the family, some because they didn’t want to waste their degree.
 Some were earning well and yet didn’t have any control over the financial decisions at home.
 Others worked so committedly to their work that their health took a back seat.